 Title Page of publication Published 1 February 1980 Archaeometry

 Today is the day that the World Wide Web was first introduced to the world.
-I was working as a freelancer at the Freud Museum, in London.
+I was working as a freelancer helping set up computer systems for the Freud Museum, in London.
 The Freud Museum was funded by an American organisation who wanted to support the history of Freud and Psychoanalysis.
 They were early adopters of email, and one of the staff, Tony Clayton, I think, introduced me to this new thing called the World Wide Web.
 How soon it changed our lives!

-So, this post was to be the first in an occasional series on my role in digital heritage.
-But it spiralled out of control as if I were writing a multi-volume history of the early use of Computers in Archaeology and Museums.
+So, this post is the first in an occasional series on my role in digital heritage.

 My use of computers began in 1975/6 when I worked in the Research Laboratory for Archaeology and the History of Art, Keble College, Oxford University.
-I was a Research Assistant working with Mike Barbetti who was a Research Fellow from Australia and an expert on the science of the earth’s magnetic field and a pioneer in archaeomagnetism.
+I was a Research Assistant working with Mike Barbetti.
+He was a Research Fellow from Australia and an expert on the science of the earth’s magnetic field, and a pioneer in archaeomagnetism.

 So what was it all about?
 In short, the Magnetic Pole does not always point due north.
-From time to time, it wanders around and sometimes reverses completely.
+From time to time, it wanders around and sometimes reverses completely, pointing south.
 Also, the intensity of the magnetic field changes with time.
 Mike was interested in the science behind these reversals but also interested in the archaeological by-products of the findings.

-We were using archaeology to get well dated samples to plot accurately magnetic fluctuations through time. it was hoped the changes in direction or intensity of the magnetic field would allow archaeological sites to be dated.
-Secondly, we could use the readings to determine if clay deposits had been heated or not.
+We were using archaeology to get well dated samples to plot accurately magnetic fluctuations through time.
+It was hoped the changes in direction or intensity of the magnetic field would allow archaeological sites to be dated.
+Secondly, we could use the readings to determine whether clay deposits had been heated or not.
 The iron particles in clay would, when heated, align to the contemporary magnetic field.
-Mike had collected samples from Africa including Olduvai Gorge and we contributed to the discussions on the first use of fire by the genus homo.
+Mike had collected samples from Africa including the famous Olduvai Gorge, and we contributed to the discussions on the first use of fire by the genus homo.

-It turned out that dating applications were, however severally limited, as it proved impossible to create an effective reference curve.
-But from time to time, a use for archaeomagnetism crops up in the literature.
+It turned out that dating applications were severally limited, as it proved difficult to create an effective reference curve.
+But sporadically, a use for archaeomagnetism crops up in the literature.

 Mike was kind enough to include me as joint author on 3 papers which were accepted by Nature and which remain my most cited papers.